prmanna/tech-book/content/docs/AI-ML-DC/ai-ml-networking.md

 ---

 # Intro
-### AI/ML Networking Part I: RDMA Basics
+## AI/ML Networking Part I: RDMA Basics
+TBD

-### AI/ML Networking: Part-II: Introduction of Deep Neural Networks
+## AI/ML Networking: Part-II: Introduction of Deep Neural Networks
 _Machine Learning (ML)_ is a subset of _Artificial Intelligence (AI)_.
 ML is based on algorithms that allow learning, predicting, and making decisions based on data rather than pre-programmed tasks.
 ML leverages _Deep Neural Networks (DNNs)_, which have multiple layers, each consisting of neurons that process information from sub-layers as part of the training process. _Large Language Models (LLMs)_, such as OpenAI’s GPT (Generative Pre-trained Transformers), utilize ML and Deep Neural Networks.

 For network engineers, it is crucial to understand the fundamental operations and communication models used in ML training processes.
 To emphasize the importance of this, I quote the Chinese philosopher and strategist Sun Tzu, who lived around 600 BCE, from his work The Art of War.